ingvildrh/TTK4145-sanntid/project/networkCommunication/README.md

 # Network module for Go (UDP broadcast only)

 This network module is written by [TTK4145](https://github.com/TTK4145) and can be found [here](https://github.com/TTK4145/Network-go).
-We've so far not made any changes or used it all.
-Will most likeley delete some functionality, like `localip`.
-If time allows it, maybe write the whole module from scratch.
+We've modified to code to suit our needs a little bit, but it is mostly the same as the original module.

 Features